Last updated on October 3, 2020 by Liza Hawkins

 Potatoes from the produce isle, not the flakes in the box, are where it’s at.

-It’s really very simple to make homemade mashed potatoes (and gravy, too, for that matter).
-Once you make them from scratch you’ll never resort to the flakes in a box again.
+It’s really very simple to make homemade mashed potatoes (and gravy, too, for that matter), and once you make them from scratch you’ll never resort to the flakes in a box again.

 Let’s talk skins.

 I leave the skins on when I’m using red or golden potatoes.
-They’re thin, and kinda pretty—especially the red skin potatoes against the bright white inside.
+Those skins are thin, and kinda pretty — especially the red skin potatoes against the bright white inside.
 Very festive, if you’re going for a holiday theme!

 For russets and other thicker-skinned varieties, I peel them (though, you don’t have to).
 Russets tend to make the creamiest mashed potatoes, and removing the skins sends the “creamy factor” off the charts.